The Interplay Between Soft "as code" Disciplines

 Challenges and Counterforces

-The interplay between soft "as code" disciplines is powerful but also demanding.
+The interplay between soft "as code" disciplines generates real value, but it is also demanding.
 Common challenges include:

-By addressing these challenges openly, investing in joint training initiatives, and establishing clear roles, organisations can maximize the value of the interplay.
+By addressing these challenges openly, investing in joint training initiatives, and establishing clear roles, organisations can maximise the value of the interplay.

 Practical Applications